The Bankrate promise

 - Reinstate the loan: If you can get current on your past-due payments, the lender will reinstate your loan.
 Essentially, that means you are bringing the situation back to square one.
 Once reinstated, you’ll need to continue making your regular car payment.

 - Pay off the loan: Of course, paying off an entire auto loan is easier said than done.
 But if this option is within reach, it is one way to exit this situation.

-- Refinancing: If you don’t have the cash to pay off the loan, considering your other loan options could be worthwhile.
-It can be difficult given your credit score takes a hit from missing payments.
-But if you can find a new loan with a lower interest rate, refinancing your auto loan could be the right move for your finances.
-You can potentially avoid repossession and save on your car payment in one fell swoop.
+- Refinancing: This can be difficult given your credit score takes a hit from missing payments.
+But if you can find a new loan with a lower interest rate or monthly payment, refinancing your auto loan could be the right move for your finances.

 The downside to these options is that you’ll likely need to come up with some amount of cash to resolve the situation.

 If you find yourself staring down the uncomfortable possibility of repossession, talk to your lender as soon as possible.
 With open lines of communication, the lender may offer a deal that works for everyone.